I am sorry for the lack of new projects and posts on the blog for the first three months of 2024.

 Any Raspberry Pi boards which were available seemed to be purchased by scalpers and sold at huge prices on eBay.

-The component shortages affected us when trying to buy parts to build our expansion hats/boards with basic parts such as resistors and capacitors being in short supply.
+The component shortages affected us when trying to buy parts to build our development hats/boards with basic parts such as resistors and capacitors being in short supply.

 The cost to send parcels in the mail has also been raised by the Post Office every year and has more than doubled since we started selling our products online.